My name is Kim Burke and my husband’s name is Billy. We have two boys – Shane who is the eldest and Aaron who has autism.

 All the staff at Irish Guide Dogs were amazing.
 They knew Aaron was still eligible to get matched with another dog and the next chapter in Aaron’s life began when they found a match.
-We went to the centre and met Wilson who was now Aaron’s new superhero.
-I went to the centre and did a full week’s training with Wilson.
-The day I brought Wilson home Aaron was in school and when he got home, he just looked into Wilson eyes and instantly clicked with him.
+We went to the Centre and met Wilson who was now Aaron’s new superhero.
+I went to the Centre and did a full week’s training with Wilson.
+The day I brought Wilson home Aaron was in school and when he got home, he just looked into Wilson’s eyes and instantly clicked with him.
 He began to rub him.
 I think Aaron was so glad to have his new buddy.
 Wilson was so calm when Aaron would get stressed, he would rub him and they would both sit on the floor together.

 Wilson also has a calming effect on everyone in the house.
 He is a wonderful dog and we all as a family know how lucky we are to have the chance to have had two amazing superheroes in our lives.

 Aaron goes to his brother’s matches and loves to be out and about with Wilson.
 I only hope those two amazing dogs know how much they have done for us.
 We absolutely adore Wilson, just like we did Gus.